 Fer a Cheval's Marseille soap is a tribute to this historical exchange of ideas and traditions.
 The crushed dry seeds and skins from the third press of olives give the resulting liquid a molasses-like consistency and dark green color, while the chlorophyll lends a distinct scent of olives and earth.
 Unlike Nablus soap, which has almost no scent, Fer a Cheval's Marseille soap has a relatively strong aroma that will transport you to the rolling hills of Provence.

+These are huge bars which you'll likely want to cut into smaller pieces.
+Or ask us in the note to your order and we will cut it into four pieces.
 Each cube weighs a generous 600 grams, measuring 3.5 x 3.5 x 3.5 inches, perfect for display in a soap dish or for cutting into smaller pieces for use in the bath or shower.
 Its versatility extends beyond personal hygiene, as it can also be used for stain removal from fabrics and as a natural pesticide in the garden.

 Experience the centuries-old tradition of French soap-making with Fer a Cheval's Marseille olive pomace soap, a testament to the cultural exchange between Palestine and France.